0xkek/my-app/_posts/claimable-key-nft-idea.md

 * The Anchor smart contract to handle minting the SBT and tracking claims.
 * Maybe even play with a simple version of the key-to-trait generation later.

 It's a cool way to explore NFTs, identity, and dApp interactions on Solana!
-What do you think of this version of the post?
-Does it sound a bit more natural? 😊